fivetran/dbt_netsuite/DECISIONLOG.md

 For incremental models, we have chosen the `delete+insert` strategy for PostgreSQL, Redshift, and Snowflake destinations.

-For Bigquery and Databricks, we have turned off incremental strategy by default since we did not want to cause unexpected warehouse costs for users.
-If you choose to enable the incremental materialization for these destinations, we have set it up to use the `merge` strategy.
-For instructions on how to enable the incremental strategy, see the [README](https://github.com/fivetran/dbt_netsuite?tab=readme-ov-file#adding-incremental-materialization-for-bigquery-and-databricks).
+For Bigquery, Redshift, and Databricks, we have turned off incremental strategy by default since we did not want to cause unexpected warehouse costs for users.
+If you choose to enable the incremental materialization for these destinations, we have set it up to use the `merge` strategy for BigQuery and Databricks and `delete+insert` for Redshift.
+For instructions on how to enable the incremental strategy, see the [README](https://github.com/fivetran/dbt_netsuite?tab=readme-ov-file#adding-incremental-materialization-for-bigquery-redshift-and-databricks).

 These strategies were selected since transaction records can be updated retroactively, and `merge` and `delete+insert` work well since they rely on a unique id to identify records to update or replace.